 -Photo by Jason Bader-

-Youth controlled deer hunts; see page 59 of 2012 Oregon Big Game Regulations.
+Youth controlled deer hunts; see the Oregon Big Game Regulations.
 Apply no later than May 15.

 Youth pheasant hunts are held throughout the state each September; see the current Oregon Game Bird Regulations for more information.